We want to end menstrual inequity. Period.

 - Those experiencing homelessness report infection caused by using tampons and pads for longer than recommended or by using improvised items.

 - Incarcerated individuals and those caught in the criminal justice system often beg or bargain with staff for basic hygiene needs, part of a degrading and dehumanizing power imbalance.

 - Menstrual necessities are not covered by SNAP (Supplemental Nutrition Assistance Program) or WIC (Special Supplemental Nutrition Program for Women, Infants and Children), or other welfare programs, and are rarely available at food pantries.

-NCJW/Essex Period.Project is an endowed program that has eased the burden of period poverty for thousands of menstruating individuals.
+The Period.Project is an endowed program.
 Since 2019, we have given out more than 600,000 units of product to more than 20 different local agencies.
 Individuals, institutions and foundations have recognized our ability to be a local leader and partner working in this field.

-We are also a leading advocate of menstrual equity in NJ.
-We helped form Equality Period [link to website: equalityperiodnj.com], a coalition of partner individuals and organizations formed out of our 2020 round table.
-We are a lead creator and proponent of legislation to provide free menstrual products in public middle school and high school bathrooms in NJ.
-We continually address period stigma, and worked to help create May 28 as Menstrual Equity Day here in NJ.
+The Period.Project is a leading advocate of menstrual equity in NJ and one of the pioneers in developing the current legislation pending in both New Jersey State houses to provide free menstrual products in public middle school and high school bathrooms in New Jersey.
+We continually address period stigma and worked to help create May 28 as Menstrual Equity Day in New Jersey.

 The Period.Project educates the community about menstrual equity while donating products to those who need them most.
 Our Time of the Month collections — product drives hosted by individuals — are a simple, effective way to make a difference while increasing awareness.